-Open heart surgery is a way to treat heart issues.
+Open heart surgery is a way to treat heart disease.
 To do it, your doctor opens your chest wall, cuts through your sternum, and spreads your ribs to get access to the heart.
-Open heart surgery is reliable and safe.
+Open heart surgery is reliable and the benefits are greater than the risks for many people.
 But your doctor will only recommend the surgery if they believe you can handle it.
 Read on to learn more about open heart surgery.

 What Are the Types of Open Heart Surgery?